nasa/openmct/README.md

 See our documentation for a guide on [building Applications with Open MCT](https://github.com/nasa/openmct/blob/master/API.md#starting-an-open-mct-application).

+## Compatibility

+This is a fast moving project and we do our best to test and support the widest possible range of browsers, operating systems, and nodejs APIs.
+We have a published list of support available in our package.json's `browserslist` key.

+If you encounter an issue with a particular browser, OS, or nodejs API, please file a [GitHub issue](https://github.com/nasa/openmct/issues/new/choose)

 ## Plugins

 Open MCT can be extended via plugins that make calls to the Open MCT API.
 A plugin is a group